-The Office of Respondent Parents’ Counsel (ORPC), a Colorado state agency, is accepting applications from attorneys across the state of Colorado to represent indigent parents in dependency and neglect proceedings.
+The Office of Respondent Parents’ Counsel (ORPC), a Colorado state agency, will accept applications from attorneys across the state of Colorado to represent indigent parents in dependency and neglect proceedings during our annual application period, March 1-31, 2019.
 The ORPC’s mission is to protect the fundamental right to parent by providing effective legal advocates for indigent parents in child welfare proceedings.
 This right is protected when a parent has a dedicated advocate, knowledgeable about child welfare laws and willing to hold the state to its burden.
 The ORPC offers comprehensive training and litigation support; mentoring; access to Westlaw, paralegals, investigators and experts; a motions bank, and a listserv.
 Start your own law firm and let the ORPC support your practice!
-The ORPC pays RPCs $75 per hour on an independent contractor basis.
+The ORPC pays RPCs $80 per hour on an independent contractor basis.

 The application requires the online submission of a resume, writing sample consisting of a substantive motion written in the last three years, references, disciplinary history, and essay questions.

 Required Attachments to Prepare in Advance